The information below is copyrighted, as is the SOS website, but may be reproduced with permission from SOS.

 What Every Respondent Needs to Know About the Annulment Process

+Respondents must learn to challenge Catholic annulment with the tools that the U.S. tribunals use.
 The following is a step-by-step description of the annulment process for the Respondent.
-It is based on the experience of those of us in SOS who have worked with Respondents.
-Cumulatively, our experience is nearly forty years.
+It is based on our cumulative experience working with Respondents; nearly forty years of experience.

 SOS Support Network